Iron County MRA: John S. McLean House

-The John S. McLean House is a two-story frame house located at 230 Fourth Street.
+The John S. McLean House is a two-story frame house located at 230 Fourth Street (now 230 Diamond Street).
 The house was constructed by the Stambaugh Company in approximately 1882 for John McLean, a skilled blacksmith.
 It is one of several built around the same time by the company to house key personnel in the iron mining industry.
 McLean purchased the property from the Stambaugh Company in 1893, and continued to own it until 1915.
 The house has a gable roof and clapboard siding with a glassed-in front porch.
 It is notable for the Eastlake ornamentation in the front gable and above the second-story window; such ornamentation is rare in Iron County.

 Lafayette McQuown House

 The Lafayette McQuown House is a simple frame house located at 411 Adams Street.
-It was built in about 1895 for Lafayette McQuown, an early resident of Stambaugh who assisted William Selden, Jr. in surveying the town site in 1882.
+It was built in about 1895 for Lafayette McQuown, an early resident of Stambaugh who assisted William Selden Jr. in surveying the town site in 1882.
 McQuown served as village president in 1893-94 and as Secretary of the Stambaugh Township Board of Education for eighteen years.
 He was employed by the Oliver Mining Company as head timekeeper from 1899 to 1926.
 It is likely that McQuown never lived in this house, but used it as a rental property.

 The Lafayette McQuown House is significant as a typical example of a late 19th-century miner's residence in good condition.
 The two-story, house with a gable roof and clapboard siding in little altered from its original appearance.
 It has a Queen Anne front porch with lathe-turned supports and an enclosed entranceway.

 Charles Stolberg House

-The Charles Stolberg House is a two-story frame house located at 411 Third Street.
+The Charles Stolberg House is a two-story frame house located at 411 Third Street (now 411 Cherry Street).
 It was built in 1909 for Charles Stolberg, one of the first residents of Stambaugh.
 Stolberg worked as a diamond driller and pumpman in local mines for 48 years.
 The Stolberg family lived in this house from 1909 to 1915.

 The house is significant as one of the most well-preserved Queen Anne structures in Stambaugh.
 It is a two-story, cross-gable house with clapboard siding, patterned shingling in the gables, stained glass transom windows, and a wraparound front porch with Tuscan columns.

 John Swanson House

-The John Swanson House is a two-story frame house located at 226 Forth Street.
+The John Swanson House is a two-story frame house located at 226 Fourth Street (now 226 Diamond Street).
 It was built in 1913 for John Swanson, who started the Consolidated Mercantile Store in about 1909 with his partner John Olson.
 The Swanson House is a two-story frame, hipped roof, American foursquare structure with a full-length front porch and attic dormer.
 It is sided with narrow clapboard on the first floor and wood shingles on the second.